About The Reeds Center

 Staff Members

 Sam Birkenholz, Psy.D. is a postdoctoral fellow at The Reeds Center specializing in the treatment of OCD and anxiety-related disorders in children, adolescents, and young adults.
-She has extensive experience utilizing evidence-based interventions, including exposure and response prevention (ERP) and dialectical behavioral therapy (DBT).
-She has received specialized training in the treatment of feeding and eating disorders using CBT-E, family-based treatment (FBT), and perceptual retraining (mirror exposure).
+She has extensive experience utilizing evidence-based interventions, including cognitive-behavioral treatments (CBT), exposure and response prevention (ERP) for OCD, dialectical behavioral therapy (DBT) and other acceptance-based treatments (ACT).

-Maia Buschmann, M.S., Psy.D. is a postdoctoral fellow at The Reeds Center.
-She has extensive experience treating anxiety and mood disorders, obsessive-compulsive disorder, post-traumatic stress disorder, ADHD, insomnia, substance use, and personality disorders.
-Having trained in a variety of settings, Maia utilizes a culturally informed, identity-affirming approach in evidence-based treatments, including cognitive behavioral therapy (CBT), exposure and response prevention (ERP), acceptance and commitment therapy (ACT) and dialectical behavioral therapy (DBT).
+Maia Buschmann, Psy.D., M.S. is a postdoctoral fellow at The Reeds Center.
+She has extensive experience treating anxiety and mood disorders, obsessive-compulsive disorder (OCD), trauma, ADHD, and insomnia.
+Maia utilizes a culturally informed, identity-affirming approach in evidence-based treatments, including cognitive behavioral therapy (CBT), exposure and response prevention (ERP), acceptance and commitment therapy (ACT) and dialectical behavioral therapy (DBT).

 Parham Horn, Ph.D. is a licensed clinical psychologist at The Reeds Center.
 She received her doctorate in counseling psychology from New York University.
 She has extensive experience in treating disruptive behavior, trauma, OCD, mood, and anxiety disorders using evidence-based treatments, including behavioral strategies, cognitive behavioral therapy, and dialectical behavior therapy in children, teens, and adults.

-Hope Kassen, LMSW is an senior masters-level clinician at The Reeds Center.
+Hope Kassen, LMSW is a senior masters-level clinician at The Reeds Center.
 She has received her MSW degree from Columbia University and her BA in political science from Oberlin College.
-Hope has experience providing evidence-based treatments of OCD, body dysmorphia, depression, anxiety, trichotillomania, phobias, and panic.
+Hope has extensive experience providing evidence-based treatments for OCD, body dysmorphia, depression, anxiety, trichotillomania, phobias, and panic.
 Hope has worked with adults, children, and adolescents as well as survivors of trauma, BIPOC, and LGBTQ+ identifying clients.

-Joshua M. Sanchez, LMSW is an senior masters-level clinician at The Reeds Center.
-He achieved his M.S. in Advanced Clinical Social Work Practice focusing on Health, Mental Health, and Disabilities from Columbia University and a B.A. from Franklin & Marshall College.
+Joshua M. Sanchez, LMSW is a senior masters-level clinician at The Reeds Center.
+He earned his M.S. in Advanced Clinical Social Work Practice focusing on Health, Mental Health, and Disabilities from Columbia University and a B.A. from Franklin & Marshall College.

 Yaritza Waddell, Psy.D. is a licensed clinical psychologist at The Reeds Center.
 She received her doctorate in clinical psychology from Roosevelt University and completed her predoctoral training at the Johns Hopkins University School of Medicine and the Kennedy Krieger Institute.

 Carrie Webb-Bearak, Ph.D. is a licensed clinical psychologist at The Reeds Center.
-She has extensive experience treating obsessive-compulsive spectrum, anxiety, and mood disorders using evidence-based approaches including acceptance and commitment therapy (ACT), dialectical behavior therapy (DBT), cognitive behavioral therapy, and exposure and response prevention.
+She has extensive experience treating obsessive-compulsive spectrum, anxiety, and mood disorders using evidence-based approaches including CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).

 Diversity Mission Statement